RandyKLe/YummyNoodleBar/3/README.ftl.md

     <@snippet "src/main/java/com/yummynoodlebar/config/WebAppInitializer.java" "top" "/complete"/>

 Next you override the `getRootConfigClasses` method which provides a set of Spring Configuration classes to construct the root application context.
 This context will be shared by all elements of the application, including Servlets, Filters and Context Listeners, if present.
-It will containg the majority of your components, including your Core and Persistence domains.
+It will containing the majority of your components, including your Core and Persistence domains.

     <@snippet "src/main/java/com/yummynoodlebar/config/WebAppInitializer.java" "root" "/complete"/>